 And finally, there’s the question of what happens if for any reason you fall foul of Shopify’s acceptable use policy — you may find your account locked.
 In this scenario, if you have your domain registered with a different provider, you’ll have the option of building a store quickly on another platform and mapping your domain to that.

-So to sum things up, in a lot of cases (particularly hobby-level stores) it’s fine to register a domain with Shopify, and it’s certainly the easiest way to go about linking a domain to a Shopify store.
+To sum things up, in a lot of cases (particularly hobby-level stores) it’s fine to register a domain with Shopify, and it’s certainly the easiest way to go about linking a domain to a Shopify store.

 However, from a security and administrative point of view, it’s technically wiser to register a domain with a reputable third-party provider and map it separately to your Shopify store.
 Merchants with high volumes of sales would probably benefit the most from the latter approach.